 Most importantly, advertisers are looking to invest in original content and try out new ad formats.

 Though it sounds like a cliche, many publishers overlook it.
 Advertisers don’t care about the innovative ad formats, verticals, etc. as long as you move their bottom lines up.
 You drive up the ROI of the campaigns, everyone wins.
-Video attracts consumers, but better content makes them stay and take actions.
+Video attracts consumers, but better content makes them stay and take action.
 If you haven’t already, you need to take a cut from programmatic video advertising.

 OpenX identity graph signals the future of ad exchanges